Stomping the Sundz

 It is easy to see where Tarver is coming from; he tells us himself.
 He is coming from the Dau of Swordsmanship, where indeed every combat is mortal, a me-or-him affair, with no tomorrow for one of the combatants.
 But not all combat is single combat, and it is precisely in conducting military operations on a wider scale that generalship comes into play.
 Is it safe to instruct our future generals solely in the art of single combat?
 That proposition has been tested, on the widest possible scale, and on an occasion that the Marines may collectively remember, even if the individual Tarver does not.
 The occasion is what the Japanese call the Pacific War.
 It is sometimes alleged that the Japanese admirals in that conflict were imbued with the principles of Sundz.
 Nothing could be further from the truth.
 The admirals were imbued with the ethos of single combat.
 The Japanese Navy's disastrous founding of its war strategy on a Principle of Decisive Battle flowed directly from the root idea of single combat, of winning the whole thing on one occasion - once for all.
 Under Yamamoto and his even less able successors, the Japanese Navy constantly sought to bring about a situation with the American Navy in which the rules of swordsmanship would hold.
 As the smaller power, it abundantly behooved Japan not to attempt any such thing, but Decisive Battle was nevertheless the chief concept animating the Japanese naval strategists.
 In the early years of the war, the Americans, themselves at that point the weaker power, showed how a weaker power could profitably conduct itself against a stronger power.
 They had either read or reinvented Sundz 13, the spy chapter, and could read the enemy's signals.
 With that superior knowledge, and with their skimpy forces concentrated in the light of that knowledge, the weaker Americans did enter an almost Decisive Battle with the much stronger, but dispersed, Japanese fleet at Midway.
 And won it.
 Later, when the power balance was reversed, as American industrial superiority began to make itself felt, the Americans (with the Marines prominent among them) showed how to press an advantage.
 Was it by seeking Decisive Battle?
 Not on your LST.
 It was by increments, by small successes, by hopping strength to attack weakness, by attrition of the enemy's morale and resources, by flank and not frontal attacks, by distracting and demoralizing the enemy, by resource attrition; in short, by the book.
 Meaning, the book which Sundz (or people operating under that label) actually wrote.
 Thus, the best illustration of the maxim on distracting the enemy in Chapter 8 (so hideously mistranslated by both Gagliardi and Tarver that it would be beyond the limit of reviewer propriety to quote either of them) is the Doolittle Raid of 1942.
 Its military results were negligible, but psychologically it so flurried Tokyo as to lead to the abandonment of a previous (and better conceived) plan, and the adoption of Yamamoto's pet notion, the Midway adventure.
 The outcome of that adventure irretrievably blunted the force of the Japanese naval initiative in the Pacific.
 From then on, all roads led downhill.

 Tarver would have liked Kurita Takeo, the commander of the First Strike Force in the Battle of Leyte Gulf, a Japanese admiral after his own single-combat heart.
 Kurita liked to take his archery set along on campaigns, and he would assiduously practice archery every day.
-Thus did he keep his single-combat instincts sharp, despite the presence, under his feet and all around him, of weapons of war which needed to be used in another way.
+Thus did he keep his single-combat instincts sharp, despite the presence, under his feet and all around him, of weapons of war which required other reflexes, and sometimes needed to be used in another way.
 While en route to what Kurita thought would be a standard head-on battle with the Americans, he had his command ship (the cruiser Atago) shot out from under him on 23 October 1944 by an American submarine which was playing it Sundz's way, and making a flank attack.
 One wonders what Kurita would have done had he in fact encountered the American force head on, as he planned.
 Would he have shot his little arrows at them?
 We will never know, because, safely aboard a new command ship (superbattleship Yamato), he suddenly abandoned the attack plan and took off after a subsidiary target, thus becoming a victim of the third ruse in the Sundz 8 list (the Doolittle raid had demonstrated the second of those ruses).
 The attack on Leyte Gulf, Japan's only halfway promising naval opportunity at this late stage of the war, thus never materialized.
 Sundz, used by the enemies of Japan to utterly baffle Japan, had stomped Japan.
 The field test of Sundz vs archery thus proved decisive for the value of the Sundz.
 Blackbelting, shooting little arrows, seeing a substantial enemy behind every ship sighting, just aren't in it with the sober and level-headed Sundz.
 Not in a real war, and what other kind are worth considering?

 Gagliardi and his salesmen-lovers can probably be laughed off.
 What harm they cause is to themselves.
 If a certain number of incipient romances, or small business startups, go poof, Amazon may have to refund a purchase price or two, but the nation will probably survive.
-But if copies of Tarver have found their way into the staff school, one hopes the top brass will have them collected and burned.
+On the other hand, if copies of Tarver have found their way into the staff school, one hopes the top brass will have them collected and burned.
 The Sundz, it has turned out, is perennial.
 But bushidô, whether in its original form or in Tarver's martial arts export version, is a one-way ticket to the bottom of the sea.

 E Bruce Brooks